Nominations now open for 2021-22 Delta Visiting Chair for Global Understanding

 - Nominations from students should be reviewed by a faculty sponsor in advance.
 Students should copy their faculty sponsor when submitting their nomination.

 Nominations will be considered by a committee comprised of the Willson Center for Humanities and Arts Faculty Advisory Board for ranking, with final selection in consultation with the Office of Research.
 The nomination will be submitted to the University System Board of Regents for approval.
+Due to COVID-19, scheduling of the next Delta Chair is tentative for spring of 2022.

 The Delta Visiting Chair was originally established as the Delta Prize for Global Understanding in 1997 through the generous support of The Delta Air Lines Foundation, with the purpose of advancing understanding and cooperation among cultures and nations.
 The Delta Prize for Global Understanding was presented to individuals whose initiatives have helped promote world peace, including Nelson Mandela, Mikhail Gorbachev, Ted Turner, Desmond Tutu and Jimmy and Rosalyn Carter.
 The Delta Prize transitioned to the Delta Visiting Chair for Global Understanding, as approved by the Board of Regents, in 2014.
 The inaugural Delta Visiting Chair was held by Alice Walker in 2015.